yu-ming-chen/tp/docs/DeveloperGuide.md

 #### 4.4.2.
 Dynamic Updating
 (Contributed by Song Yu)

-This section talks about how data is dynamically updated on the UI of NUSave.
+This section talks about how data is dynamically updated on the GUI of NUSave.

 As an overview, we use the **Observer Pattern** to dynamically update these modified data.
 We force this communication by using a `StateBinder` interface, where `bind()` is called to bind all `StateBinders` to `StateManager`.